 - Hyperhydrosis: Some unlucky people have a condition called Hyperhydrosis which according to the Mayo Clinic, “is abnormally excessive sweating that’s not necessarily related to heat or exercise.”
 Hyperhidrosis could be a side effect of certain medications or a symptom of more serious health conditions (i.e. diabetes, cancer, heart failure)

 Shoes and socks:

 Wearing the same shoes every day is a major cause of smelly feet.
-Wear a pair, sweat in them and don’t bother to let them dry or wipe them out?
-You could notice an odour as early as the second time you wear them.
-Here are a few tips to stop your favourite trainers becoming cesspools of bacteria:
+Wear a pair, sweat in them, and don’t bother to let them dry or wipe them out.
+You could notice an odor as early as the second time you wear them.
+Here are a few tips to stop your favourite trainers from becoming cesspools of bacteria: